HPE-TeamGreen/HPE-CPP-26-TEAM-GREEN/README.md

 ## The Problem

-Cold-chain shipments generate a high-volume stream of sensor telemetry, and manual monitoring does not scale because:
+Cold-chain logistics generate continuous streams of temperature telemetry from many distributed sensors.
+Manual monitoring is inefficient and often misses important deviations due to the scale and complexity of the data.

+Key challenges include:

-* 📈 Data is continuous and high-volume.
+* 📈 There is too much data to inspect manually.
-* 🔇 Most readings are routine, making real violations hard to spot.
+* 🔇 Most readings are normal, so real issues can be missed.
-* 🧊 Excursions depend on shipment-specific temperature bounds.
+* 🧊 Each shipment has its own temperature limits.
-* 🔗 Correlation across sensors, shipments, and time is essential.
+* 🔗 Events must be correlated across sensors and shipment timelines.
-* 📊 Compliance requires audit-ready alert history and reports.
+* 📊 Compliance needs accurate alert history and reports.

 ---